-- 1. Developed by the Public Properties Maintenance Manager or Supervisor based on the severity of overall deficiencies including width of tree lawn, species, conditions of trees, or extent and number of recurrences of chronic structural damage to improvements which shall be approved by the Urban Forestry Commission. - 2.
-This program removal may, wherever practicable, be scheduled on a multiple year schedule and remove alternate/intermittent trees so as not to remove all trees at one time, as determined by the Urban Forestry Commission.
+- 1. Developed by the Public Properties Maintenance Manager or his Designee based on the severity of overall deficiencies including width of treelawn, species, conditions of trees, or extent and number of recurrences of chronic structural damage to improvements which shall be approved by the Commission. - 2.
+This program removal may, wherever practicable, be scheduled on a multiple year schedule and remove alternate/intermittent trees so as not to remove all trees at one time, as determined by the Shade Tree Commission.
 Alternatives to this would include situations where a uniform age class is desired for improved aesthetic neighborhood continuity.